-The Church of St Joan of Arc is one of the best works of John Edward Dixon-Spain and, as far as I know, the only complete church built to his design.
-Although the style of the church is traditional, there is nothing slavish in the way the architect makes use of earlier forms.
-In fact, with its sharply defined cubic shapes and open-arched campanile, it is unlike any other church I have seen.
+One of the best works of John Edward Dixon-Spain, possibly the only complete church built to his design.
+The style is traditional, but there is nothing slavish in the way the architect makes use of earlier forms.
+Notable for sculpture by Vernon Hill.

-He was a great worker, devoted to architecture, and his standards both for himself and others were very high.
+‘He was a great worker, devoted to architecture, and his standards both for himself and others were very high.
 With his passing the profession has lost an architect of great ability and unerring judgement.
-He was a man of complete integrity whose quiet manner masked a very strong character which was illuminated by a slightly sardonic wit.
+He was a man of complete integrity whose quiet manner masked a very strong character which was illuminated by a slightly sardonic wit.’

 The Church of St Joan of Arc is built in red brick with a steeply pitched tiled roof and tall, open-arched, campanile.
 The style is, loosely speaking, Romanesque, but the pitch of the roof and form of the campanile break away from this tradition.
 The cubic volumes of the building are emphasised by the plain surfaces and crisp lines.
 The “formal yet vigorous” statue of St Joan over the entrance to the narthex is the work of Roger de Villiers.
 The west front is further enhanced by the formality of its setting with its hedged ‘piazza’ and avenue of cherry trees leading towards the main door.

 Inside, the church has white walls and the windows are filled with clear glass, something that Fr Robo, who commissioned the building, was anxious to maintain.
 In contrast to the plainness of the structure, it contains a number of fine fittings.
 The paving in the sanctuary, of Roman stone with large porphyry star, is now hidden under carpet, but the gilded baldacchino over the altar can still be seen.
 The seventeenth century gilt wood reredos, on the other hand, that was once beautifully framed by the apsidal niche in the east wall, is no longer in place.
 A small crucifix, made by a local artist, now hangs in the niche.
-The two statues in niches to either side of the High Altar are by Vernon Hill, as are the statues in the Chapel of the Blessed Virgin (completed 1935) and the Chapel of St Catherine and St Margaret (completed 1937).
-Finished before either of these chapels, however, was the Baptistery with its fine Sienese marble fittings and bronze screen.
+The two statues in niches to either side of the high altar are by Vernon Hill, as are the statues in the Chapel of the Blessed Virgin (completed 1935) and the Chapel of St Catherine and St Margaret (completed 1937).
+Finished before either of these chapels, however, was the baptistery with its fine Sienese marble fittings and bronze screen.
 The painting of the Baptism of Christ that hangs behind the font is the work of a Catholic artist, Geoffrey Burnand.